PoCInnovation/Pool2022/Software/day01/Typescript/README.md

 > Even if you know `async/await` and could do it with, it's important to understand callback.

-Now that you have update `repository`, you must update other part of your mvc.
+Now that you have updated `repository`, you must update other part of your mvc.

 #### View